Medically reviewed by Drugs.com. Last updated on Sep 19, 2023.

-- Your symptoms, including any that seem unrelated to the reason for your appointment
+- Your symptoms, including any that seem unrelated to the reason for your appointment, and when they began.

-- Key personal information, including whether you have allergies or asthma and family medical history
+- Key personal information, including whether you have allergies or asthma, and family medical history.

-- All medications, vitamins or other supplements you take, including the doses
+- All medicines, vitamins or other supplements you take, including doses.

-- Questions to ask your doctor
+- Questions to ask your health care provider.

-- What's likely causing my symptoms?
+- What's the most likely cause of my symptoms?

 - What tests do I need?

-- Is my condition likely temporary or chronic?
+- Is my condition likely to go away or be long lasting?

 - I have these other health conditions.
-How can I best manage them together?
+How can I best manage these conditions together?

 - Should I see a specialist?

 - Are there brochures or other printed material I can have?
-What websites do you recommend?
+What websites do you suggest?

 What to expect from your doctor

-Your doctor is likely to ask you questions, such as:
+Your care provider is likely to ask you questions, such as:

-- How severe are your symptoms?
+- How bad are your symptoms?

-- What, if anything, seems to improve your symptoms?
+- What, if anything, seems to make your symptoms better?

-- What, if anything, appears to worsen your symptoms?
+- What, if anything, appears to make your symptoms worse?

 - Do you smoke or are you around smoke or other pollutants?